 BWB: What is your definition of elegance?

 I find that elegant are elegant in the way they behave.
 They know how to find the right balance between sophistication and naturalness.
 They can live with their wrinkles but know how to keep their shine, like Meryl Streep for example.

 I enjoy swimming, horseback riding with my daughters in the countryside, and golf.

 BWB: What is your favorite place to shop for a gift for a friend?

 BWB: Do you have well-being rituals that you can share with our readers?

 I take food supplements 3-6-9 and capsules of natural collagen.
 As far as food is concerned, I avoid sugar and processed foods.
 I like brown rice, and I often have a craving for dark chocolate.

 Marie-Laure de Clermont-Tonnerre is a journalist and author.

 «La médecine personnalisée, retrouver et garder la santé» (Odile Jacob) was published in March 2012 after two years of investigation and research with general practitioner Dr. Jean-Claude Lapraz.

-«Se soigner toute l’année au Naturel» (Prat) was published in 2012 and has sold 160 000 copies.
+«Se soigner toute l’année au Naturel» (Prat) was published in 2012 and has sold over 250 000 copies.
 Her latest book «Etre en Bonne santé toute l’année : 20 cures alimentaires» was launched in April 2015.